 Expert planning for today's needs and tomorrow's dreams

 Trust and estate planning is anything but a one-size-fits-all undertaking.
-Our clients' financial situations are unique and complex, and they require sophisticated strategies.
+Our clients' financial situations are unique and complex, and they need sophisticated strategies.

-Your BB&T Wealth advisor helps you think through the important questions in order to design a blueprint that provides for your family, protects your assets and defines your legacy for generations to come.
+Your BB&T Wealth advisor helps you think through the important questions.
+Together, you'll create a blueprint that provides for your family, protects your assets and defines your legacy for generations to come.

 As a BB&T Wealth client, you'll also have access to a wide array of trust account options.

-Avoid the costs and hassles of probate while preserving privacy and relieving the burden of asset transition
+Avoid the costs and hassles of probate.
+Preserve your privacy and ease the burden of asset transition.

-During your life you may add, withdraw, buy or sell any asset as you would today, and the tax status of a revocable trust remains the same as if you owned the assets in your name, which:
+During your life you may add, withdraw, buy or sell any asset as you would today.
+The tax status of a revocable trust remains the same as if you owned the assets in your name, which:

 - Allows for the ability of a successor trustee to maintain your financial well-being upon incapacity

-- Assists in relieving a burden and liability on family members
+- Assists in relieving the burden and liability on family members

 - Provides an immediate transfer upon your death to maintain continuity for your spouse or heirs